GTEx Data and Analysis FAQs

 To find the sample and subject annotations for samples used in an analysis release, please use the sample and subject annotation files.
 You can download these files here: https://gtexportal.org/home/datasets

-A8) Why are there are samples in dbGaP for donors that do not have genotypes in the imputed array VCF file?
+A8) Why are there are samples in dbGaP for donors that do not have genotypes in the VCF file?

 The RNA-Seq and genotyping processes are run separately.
 All donors will eventually be genotyped, but their genotypes may not have been produced and QC'd in time for the current release.
-Also, some donors have been excluded from the imputed array VCF due to reasons such as genetic relatedness or being a biologic
+Some donors have been excluded from the VCF due to relatedness or for biological or clinical reasons (see also below).

 GTEx Portal-specific FAQs